-Strength & Neuromuscular Conditioning for Rehabilitation
+Strength & Neuromuscular Conditioning For Rehabilitation

-An evidence-based strength and neuromuscular conditioning for rehabilitation course – designed for therapists!
-This course introduces you to the fundamentals of strength and neuromuscular conditioning within rehabilitation settings and takes you right through to learning how harness contemporary scientific principles to optimise your outcomes with patients.
+It introduces you to the fundamentals of strength and neuromuscular conditioning within rehabilitation settings and takes you right through to learning how harness contemporary scientific principles to optimise your outcomes with patients.
 Delivered by Dr Claire Minshull, one of the UK’s most highly respected rehabilitation specialists and founder of Get Back to Sport.

 Strength training is not bodybuilding.
-This strength and conditioning course is applicable to both upper and lower limb specialists and those who deal with high functioning athletes, older adults with degenerative problems and anyone else in between.
+This strength and conditioning for therapists course is applicable to both upper and lower limb specialists and those who deal with high functioning athletes, older adults with degenerative problems and anyone else in between.

 - expand your rehabilitation toolbox of exercise prescription

 - understand how you can manipulate exercise programmes for different conditions and get better, faster results